vuejs/vuepress/README.md

 - `:seconds` -> removed (undocumented in 1.0)
 - `:regular` -> `:raw`

-##### Palette system
+##### Stylus Palette system

-The palette system of Vuepress 1.0 (i.e. `palette.styl` and `index.styl`) will only works in default theme
+The stylus palette system of Vuepress 1.0 (i.e. `styles/palette.styl` and `styles/index.styl`) will only work in default theme.

+To make the stylus palette system reusable, it's extracted to `@vuepress/plugin-palette-stylus`.

-Custom theme authors can use their own way for users to configure styles (not be limited with stylus)
+Theme authors can use their own way for users to configure styles (not be limited with stylus).

 ##### Default frontmatter